influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/v2/go.md

 ---

-The [InfluxDB Go client library](https://github.com/influxdata/influxdb-client-go) integrates with Go applications to write data to a {{% cloud-name %}} bucket.
+The [InfluxDB Go client library](https://github.com/influxdata/influxdb-client-go) integrates with Go applications to write data to an {{% cloud-name %}} bucket.

 {{% note %}}
 ### Use the InfluxDB v3 client library